Closing Furry Unlocked

 A: March 31, 2016 is when all of our intellectual property transfers over to the holding company.
 We will finalize asset liquidation, give notice to government entities, and donate remaining funds around that time.

 Q: What happens to the physical assets of WRAAE and Furry Unlocked?

 A: Items with no value outside the furry community, like the swag lanyards, bags and other items made custom for Furry Unlocked and Unthrocon, have been transferred to HARVI, a non-profit run by Rabbit Valley.
 These items are theirs to dispose of.

 Other items with a less esoteric value (power cords, shelves, etc) will be donated to local 501(c) charities or sold for fair market value.
 Proceeds from sales will then go to local 501(c) charities.

 Q: What happens to WRAAE’s money?
 What about the money I paid for swag at Furry Unlocked?

 A: Some money will be kept to maintain WRAAE’s operations as we wind down, to cover things like servers, e-mail, domain names and the cost of filing to shut down our corporation.
 All other money will be donated to the Best Friends Animal Society and their No Kill Utah project.
 We will update this page with the amount of the final donation once it’s been calculated and donated.
 All monies (not just proceeds, as initially expected) donated through the Furry Unlocked Con Store will be given to the Best Friends Animal Society.
 We have these funds set aside and they will not be used for any costs in closing down WRAAE.
+Over $400 was raised by attendees as part of our Con Store at Furry Unlocked 2015!
 In light of shutting down, we decided that one large donation would be make instead of a small one from the Con Store and a larger one from WRAAE accounts closing.

 Q: What happens to Roki?